Epinova/Epinova.InRiverConnector/README.md

 - No longer creates completely empty InRiverGenericMedia objects for resources in InRiver without a file attached to it.
 - No longer creates InRiverGenericMedia for file types not matching any of your implemented media types.
 If your Episerver site does not have a content type matching a file extension, no file will be created.
-- Implementing `IInriverResource` is no longer required; it'll find the default matching content type if none of your types implements the interface.